rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 the broader public internet while enabling my laptop to easily connect to my OCP instance at a stable IP address.

+I blew the dust off an old Linksys WRT54G v2 WiFi router to repurpose for this.

 ![Old But Reliable Linksys Router](linksys-router.png)

+My intention is to use the LAN interfaces to connect my NUC running OpenShift to my laptop, with both being on the same subnet.
+The WiFi interface on the router is configured to connect all the LAN devices to the WAN, using IP masquerading.

 # Update the Router Firmware
 The following instructions to update the router firmware are adapted from the [OpenWRT wiki](https://wiki.openwrt.org/toh/linksys/wrt54g#installing_openwrt).

-I have an an old Linksys WRT54G v2 WiFi router to repurpose for this.
 To customize it and to bring the firmware to a more recent release, reimage the router to use [OpenWRT](https://openwrt.org).
 Specifically, put the following software on the WRT54G router: